February 22, 2025

 9. Stickers/candy/give-aways for children, etc.

-I brought a bunch of stickers and little things to give away to kids in the field.
-I never ended up giving them away.
-If you want to give little gifts and surprises to kids in Africa you can just buy them some stuff you can find locally where you serve like in Congo we would buy the kids these little drink things and eat beignets at the end of teaching lessons with some of our younger investigators.
+If you want to give little gifts to kids on the mission you can just buy them some stuff you can find locally where you serve.
+Like in Congo we would buy the kids these little drinks and eat beignets at the end of teaching lessons with some of our younger investigators.
+They really liked that.

 Children eating beignets and drinking bissap in Congo.